AzureIoTGBB/iot-edge-offline-dashboarding/docs/edge-environment-prep.md

 # Prepping an Azure VM to run IoT Edge

+If you already have a functioning, AMD64-Linux-based, IoT Edge box, you can skip to the [dashboarding sample prep](#dashboard-solution-preparation) section.

 ## Azure CLI

 These instructions leverage the Azure Command Line Interface (CLI).
 To install the Azure CLI for your environment, follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) for your OS.
 Alternately, in the Azure Portal, you can use an [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart?view=azure-cli-latest) which has the CLI pre-installed (stop before the "Create a resource group" section).